 - File date

-- Offense level: either felony or misdemeanor
+- Offense level: either a felony or misdemeanor

-- The disposition of the offence
+- The disposition of the offense

 - Disposition date

 Identity verification allows you to get information from the correct candidate.
 For example, you can determine if an applicant's Social Security number is valid and if the applicant's information and birthdate are in line with the information provided by the SSN.
 Additionally, you will see the addresses linked to this Social Security number and other names utilized, including maiden names.

 National registry of sex offenders

 A national registry for sex offenders search will provide the information of a candidate classified as a sex offender within any state.
 Suppose a candidate is listed as a sex offender on the register.
 In that case, you'll find the crime of conviction and other pertinent information that will enable you to make educated hiring choices.

 This information can make it easier to confirm whether the candidate you plan to employ is the person they claim to be and has the necessary experience to carry out the tasks properly.